Events

 This event is triggered every time a store is created in the system.
 It is useful for adding interceptors to view or modify all stores in the system.

-Store::EVENT_BEFORE_INSERT и Store::EVENT_BEFORE_UPDATE
+Store::EVENT_BEFORE_INSERT and Store::EVENT_BEFORE_UPDATE

 This event is triggered before performing data updates.
 It is suitable for preparing additional fields, modifying data, or performing additional operations before updating data in the store.